spring-projects/spring-retry/README.md

     void open(RetryContext context, RetryCallback<T> callback);

+    void onSuccess(RetryContext context, T result);

     void onError(RetryContext context, RetryCallback<T> callback, Throwable e);

     void close(RetryContext context, RetryCallback<T> callback, Throwable e);

 }
 ```

-The `open` and `close` callbacks come before and after the entire retry in the simplest
+The `open` and `close` callbacks come before and after the entire retry in the simplest case, and `onSuccess`, `onError` apply to the individual `RetryCallback` calls; the current retry count can be obtained from the `RetryContext`.
-case, and `onError` applies to the individual `RetryCallback` calls.
-The close method
+The close method might also receive a `Throwable`.
+Starting with version 2.0, the `onSuccess` method is called after a successful call to the callback.
+This allows the listener to examine the result and throw an exception if the result doesn't match some expected criteria.
+The type of the exception thrown is then used to determine whether the call should be retried or not, based on the retry policy.
-might also receive a `Throwable`.
-If there has been an error, it is the last one thrown by
+If there has been an error, it is the last one thrown by the `RetryCallback`.
-the `RetryCallback`.

 Note that when there is more than one listener, they are in a list, so there is an order.
-In this case, `open` is called in the same order, while `onError` and `close` are called
+In this case, `open` is called in the same order, while `onSuccess`, `onError`, and `close` are called in reverse order

-in reverse order.
+`RetryListenerSupport` is provided, with no-op implementations; you can extend this class if you don't need to implement all of the `RetryListener` methods.

 ### Listeners for Reflective Method Invocations

 When dealing with methods that are annotated with `@Retryable` or with Spring AOP intercepted methods, Spring Retry allows a detailed inspection of the method invocation within the `RetryListener` implementation.

 Such a scenario could be particularly useful when there is a need to monitor how often a certain method call has been retried and expose it with detailed tagging information (such as class name, method name, or even parameter values in some exotic cases).

+Starting with version 2.0, the `MethodInvocationRetryListenerSupport` has a new method `doOnSuccess`.

 The following example registers such a listener: